 '''

-default_hw_config: firesim_rocket_quadcore_no_nic_12_llc4mb_ddr3

-Advanced: Specify any extra plusargs you would like to provide when

 booting the simulator (in both FPGA-sim and metasim modes).
 This is

 a string, with the contents formatted as if you were passing the plusargs

-at command line, e.g. "+a=1 +b=2"
+at command line, e.g. "+a=1 + b=2"

 plusarg_passthrough: ""

 tracing:

 enable: no

 Trace output formats.
 Only enabled if "enable" is set to "yes" above

-0 = human readable; 1 = binary (compressed raw data); 2 = flamegraph (stack
+\# 0 = human readable; 1 = binary (compressed raw data); 2 = flamegraph (stack

 unwinding -> Flame Graph)

 output_format: 0

 Trigger selector.

-0 = no trigger; 1 = cycle count trigger; 2 = program counter trigger; 3 =
+\# 0 = \text{no trigger}; 1 = \text{cycle count trigger}; 2 = \text{program counter trigger}; 3 =

-instruction trigger
+instruction triager

 selector: 1

-start: 0
+start: ≬

 end: -1

 autocounter:

 read_rate: 0

 workload:

 workload_name: linux-uniform.json

 terminate_on_completion: no

 suffix_tag: null

 host_debug:

 When enabled (=yes), Zeros-out FPGA-attached DRAM before simulations

 begin (takes 2-5 minutes).

 In general, this is not required to produce deterministic simulations on

 target machines running linux.
 Enable if you observe simulation non-determinism.

 zero_out_dram: no

 If disable_synth_asserts: no, simulation will print assertion message and

 terminate simulation if synthesized assertion fires.

 If disable_synth_asserts: yes, simulation ignores assertion firing and

 continues simulation.

 disable_synth_asserts: no

 DOCREF START: Synthesized Prints

 synth_print:

 Start and end cycles for outputting synthesized prints.

 They are given in terms of the base clock and will be converted

 for each clock domain.

 start: 0

 end: -1

-When enabled (=yes), prefix print output with the target cycle at which the print
+When enabled (=yes), prefix print output with the target cycle at which the print.

 →was triggered

+cycle_prefix: yes

+DOCREF END: Synthesized Prints

 '''